Vedantha-V-V/debugzilla/readme.md

 # DebugZilla

-DebugZilla is a comprehensive debugging and code review tool designed to streamline the process of identifying, analyzing, and resolving issues in software projects.
+DebugZilla is a comprehensive code review tool designed to streamline the process of identifying, analyzing, and resolving issues in software projects.
 It combines real-time debugging capabilities with advanced AI-powered code analysis to help developers write better, more efficient, and error-free code.

 ---